 Sibs is streets ahead of me when planning a holiday.
 In this case, the weather was going from sunny to rainy over a 4 day period and she arranged for us to be in Pollenca and Formentor for the sunshine and sea, then Soller for the Deia to Soller walk and Palma for the rainy day shopping.

-When we paid, Sibs said he was anticipating walking away with several pounds extra as a tip, which I hadn’t offered.
-We already paid a lot and it was a stupid price for a bowl of red rice in the first place.
-But he didn’t return so we waited.
+When we paid, the waiter seemed to be anticipating keeping several pounds extra as a tip we hadn’t offered.
+We had already paid a lot for not much and it was a stupid price for a bowl of red rice in the first place.
+Sure enough, he didn’t return with our change, so we waited.
 We waited for a good long time!
-Eventually, he recovered the bill from underneath some others on the spike, found some change and brought it back to the table.
-Thanks a lot, oily dude, meeting you makes me feel like a lesser person.
+Eventually, he got the message, recovered the bill from underneath some others on a spike, found some change and brought it back to the table.
+Thanks a lot, oily dude, being around you makes me feel a bad.

 Personally, I’m not keen on being bullied in general, and I didn’t think much of this guy in particular.
 Despite what TripAdvisor says, this place is in the bin as far as we are concerned.

 After the sunshine and swimming at Pollenca, we decided to move on to Soller Port initially, but it was a bit more downbeat than Pollenca.